khwang0/2021S2-COMP7940/6 - git action.md

 You can create an example workflow in your repository that automatically triggers a series of commands whenever code is pushed.
 In this workflow, GitHub Actions checks out the pushed code, installs the software dependencies, and runs `bats -v`.

-1. In your repository, create the `.github/workflows/` directory to store your workflow files.
+1. In your repository, create the `mkdir .github/workflows/` directory to store your workflow files.

 2. In the

    ```
-   .github/workflows/
+   cd .github/workflows/
    ```